1961 The Edsels – Rama Lama Ding Dong

-In 1957 a doo-wop group was formed in Ohio that called itself the Essos.
-Their name was a shortened version of Standard Oil/SO which was the original name for Exxon.
-Perhaps after seeing the success several other groups had naming themselves after cars, the group changed their name to the Edsels.
+In 1957, a doo-wop group was formed in Ohio that called itself the Essos.
+Their name was a shortened version of Standard Oil/SO, which was the original name for Exxon.
+Perhaps after seeing the success of several other groups had after naming themselves after cars, the group changed their name to the Edsels.

-The Edsels were signed by Dub Records, a small record label that only released nine singles.
-The Edsels recorded Rama Lama Ding Dong for the company in 1957 and it was released the next year.
+Dub Records, a small record label that only released nine singles, signed the Edsels.
+The group recorded Rama Lama Ding Dong for the company in 1957 and Dub released it the next year.
 The song was written by the lead vocalist, George “Wydell” Jones, Jr. The first label of the single showed the title of the song as Lama Rama Ding Dong (a later pressing corrected the mistake).
 When the song failed to chart nationally, the group drifted apart.